 If you are planning to carry out research at Doñana, you must take into account that your project must be approved by the National Park authorities.
 Once such approval is granted, you may request support from ICTS-RBD, which will be allocated on competitive basis (i.e. subjected to scientific evaluation).
 ICTS-RBD provides support during the complete procedure, from requesting access to the Doñana Protected Areas (see below) to applying for housing, logistic support and experience during the field work, accessing biodiversity monitoring data and/or using other IT services.

 If you need assistance while designing your project or planning your field work, please do not hesitate in contacting us at email@example.com.
 You can also get an impression of the research projects currently taking place at Doñana in our “Current projects” section.

-Permission to undertake scientific research projects at the Doñana Protected Areas (including its Biological Reserve) is granted on competitive basis, based on their scientific relevance, applicability to the Protected Areas conservation and management, need to work at Doñana Protected Areas, and potential impact on Doñana’s wildlife and ecosystems.
+Permission to undertake scientific research projects at the Doñana Protected Areas (including its Biological Reserve) is granted on competitive basis, based on their scientific relevance, applicability to the protected preas conservation and management and the potential impact on Doñana’s wildlife and ecosystems.

 Remember that you can request for housing, logistic support and expertise from ICTS-RBD for planning your fieldwork.

 How to request access to Doñana Biological Reserves

 Once you have been granted the general permit to enter the Protected Areas of Doñana you can communicate the dates of work in the Doñana Biological Reserve, as well as request housing through this online form (in Spanish).

 For each project with access approved to the Doñana Protected Areas, a mandatory meeting with one conservation officer must take place on the first day of field work.
 During this meeting, the officer will instruct you on the rules and regulations necessary for field work on the area, the placement of areas with restricted access, and any other instructions or constrains arising from the conservation need of the area.